visualbydeniz/Minecraft-discord-bot/README.md

 > ⚠️ **Disclaimer**: Some placeholder names such as `PixelCraft` were used for illustrative purposes only and have no affiliation with any existing brand, company, or server.
 > > Note: Some internal filenames like `oylama.js` or `sürüm.js` retain their original Turkish names for legacy consistency.
 Their functions are fully localized in English.

+**Note:** This project was originally created in 2022 when I was 15 years old, as one of my very first coding attempts (mainly self-taught and inspired by tutorials).
+In 2025, I revisited the code, refactored it, translated everything into English, and published this improved version here on GitHub.

 ## 🔧 Features